ibrhmch/fetchchallenge/README.md

 ## Overview

 fetchchallenge is an iOS application that allows users to browse dessert meals.
 The app fetches data from TheMealDB API and displays detailed information about each meal, including ingredients and instructions.
+The app utilizes Kingfisher for efficient image loading and caching.

 ## Folder Structure